-RAs are required to submit Activity Reports even if they work zero hours.
-The RA Activity Report is to be completed by the end of the last scheduled workday in each time period (the 15th of the month and the last day of the month).
+RAs are required to report the number of hours even if they work zero hours.
+Reporting is to be completed by the end of the last scheduled workday in each time period (the 15th of the month and the last day of the month).
 We have promised to pay you for 75 hours of work in the Fall and again in the Spring.
-If you work the same 15 hours each week for 15 weeks, you will accumulate 75 hours for the semester.
+If you work the same 5 hours each week for 15 weeks, you will accumulate 75 hours for the semester.
 You and your supervisor should keep track of your hours and discuss if you are accumulating too many or too few hours.